 One name strikes fear in the hearts of supermarket owners in New

-chain owns more than 80 stores, but they are hardly typical.
-Much
+owns almost 90 stores, but they are hardly typical.
+Much larger

-more than 70,000 products and house huge in-store cafes, cheese shops
+up to 70,000 products and house huge in-store cafes, cheese shops

 with some 300 different varieties, sub shops, and French-style

 pastry shops.
 The company is known for its gourmet cooking classes

 and an extensive employee-training program.
-Founded
+Founded in 1916,